Guido Cantelli: Career

+Cantelli arrived in New York on board the Vulcania, having sailed from Genoa, in December 1948.
+He debuted with the NBC Symphony Orchestra on 15 January 1949, with works such as Haydn’s Symphony No. 93 and Hindemith’s Mathis der Maler.
+His concerts were a sensation, and they were all broadcast.
+In a note written to Cantelli's wife Iris in 1950 after four of these concerts, Toscanini said:

 I am happy and moved to inform you of Guido's great success and that I introduced him to my orchestra, which loves him as I do.
 This is the first time in my long career that I have met a young man so gifted.
 He will go far, very far.

-He debuted in America on 15 January 1949, with a "most positive encounter with the New Yorker public".
-On 3 January 1952 he was welcomed again by the American public, conducting the New York Philharmonic.
+On 3 January 1952, Cantelli was welcomed again by the American public, conducting the New York Philharmonic.
 Between these two dates, he had been welcomed in Edinburgh (1950), and had completed an acclaimed tournée in London.

-Cantelli, who had started his career very young in 1940, was already performing in the greatest theatres in Europe and America by 1945.
-In the course of his brief career, he had conducted not only in many of the most famous concert halls of Europe but also in the United States and South Africa.
+Cantelli, who had started his career very young in 1940, and was already performing in the greatest theatres in Europe and America by 1945, had, in the course of his brief career, conducted not only in many of the most famous concert halls of Europe but also in the United States and South Africa.
 Besides conducting the NBC Symphony from 1949 to 1954, Cantelli also guest conducted the New York Philharmonic and the Boston Symphony Orchestra in the U.S. and the Philharmonia Orchestra in the UK.

-While he was conducting in America and Europe and garnering acclaim therein, Cantelli "also continued his triumphal career in his homeland".
-After dedicating himself for a long time to symphonic music, Cantelli wanted to return to the "lyric repertoire".
+While he was conducting in America and Europe and garnering acclaim there, Cantelli "also continued his triumphal career in his homeland".
+After dedicating himself for a long time to symphonic music, he wanted to return to the "lyric repertoire".
 The result of such decision was a memorable Così fan tutte conducted by Cantelli at the Piccola Scala on 27 January 1956.
 Cantelli, besides conducting, was also the director of the opera, the cast of which included such prominent names as Elisabeth Schwarzkopf and Graziella Sciutti.
 The opera had a triumphal outcome, and it nothing but confirmed Cantelli's "exceptional directorial abilities."
 The opera was repeated in Johannesburg, where it came to an "equally sensational success."